-Events of the year 2020 have made more clear what has been happening for more than a decade – the digital transformation of work.
+Events starting in the year 2020 have made more clear what has been happening for more than a decade – the digital transformation of work.
 An ever-widening range of occupations have grown to support remote working.
 The early adopters of remote work have included two contrasting ends of a continuum – employer-lead innovations and employee-enabled adoption.
 Employers and employees alike have increasingly intermixed their work and personal activities, and enacted ways to use their connected devices for work and play.

 Consumers and employees have choices, and are increasingly juggling multiple devices.
 While some market segments use their various devices for a broad and rich combination of activities, others prefer to do certain activities only one one type of device.
-Furthermore, many connected adults use personal devices for work-related activities and vice-verse.
+Furthermore, many connected adults use personal devices for work-related activities and vice-versa.

 Summary of subjects covered in the Work/Life Balance lens tables